livesense-inc/fanlin/README.md

 ```

 ## configure
-On Unix, Linux and OS X, fanlin programs read startup options from the following files, in the specified order(top files are read first, and precedence).
+On Unix, Linux and macOS, fanlin programs read startup options from the following files, in the specified order(top files are read first, and precedence).

 ```
 /etc/fanlin.json